mohamedelhafy/graduationProject/README.md

 -  ## Project Explination

-     using Altium Designer to make the PCB and AWR to semulate the circuit
+     using Altium Designer to make the PCB and AWR to semulate the circuit for more details please feel free to see the documentation [Graduation_ BOOK](../Graduation_%20BOOK.pdf)

 -  ## Project team members